heccyhoratio/nuxt-contentful-integration/README.md

-# nuxt-contentful-integration
+# Nuxt Contentful Integration

-Nuxt.js &amp; contentful integration to be used with Netlify
+Simple Nuxt.js &amp; contentful integration built to use as a test with Netlify.